 Don’t keep your footwear in large piles or dump them all together in a bunch because that’s how they can end up getting easily deformed.
 Use their original boxes, as storage components or simply employ the use of a shoe rack or shoe organizer to keep them organized.

-If you use a shoe closet to store your footwear, put silica gel packets and dehumidifiers in your closets to keep all moisture at bay.
+If you use a shoe closet to store your footwear, put silica gel packets and good dehumidifiers in your closets to keep all moisture at bay.
 If possible, you can also ensure the room you store your footwear has controlled temperature features, especially if you happen to own a lot of pairs of leather shoes.

 4. Practicing cleanliness and good hygiene